Humanizr/Humanizer/readme.md

   - **English**: use the `Humanizer.Core` package.
 Only the English language resources will be available
   - **Specific languages**: Use the language specific packages you'd like.
 For example for French, use `Humanizer.Core.fr`.
 You can include multiple languages by installing however many language packages you want.

+**XPROJ / `project.json`**: Due to a [bug](https://github.com/dotnet/cli/issues/3396) in the CLI tools, the main `Humanizer` package and it's language packages will fail to install.
+As temporary workaround, until that bug is fixed, use `Humanizer.xproj` instead.
+It contains all of the languages.

 The detailed explanation for how this works is in the comments [here](https://github.com/Humanizr/Humanizer/issues/59#issuecomment-152546079).